neosoultech/bioimpedance_msp430_test/README.md

 ## MAX30002 Operation

 The MAX30002 generates BioZ samples and stores them in a FIFO.
-Additionally, note that the analog high-pass filter is currently bypassed for better low-frequency BioZ accuracy.

 Basic sequence: